ayeshanweerasuriya/JS_Sim/readme.md

 - **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
 - **Express.js**: A minimal and flexible Node.js web application framework.
 - **EJS**: A simple templating language that lets you generate HTML markup with plain JavaScript.
+- **MongoDB**: A NoSQL database used for storing application data.

 ## Features

 - **Express.js Routes**: Easy navigation and handling of different routes.
 - **EJS View Engine**: Dynamic content rendering using EJS templates.
+- **MongoDB Integration**: Robust data storage and retrieval with MongoDB.

 ## Preview